hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 2 (sinking balls).**
 (a) The [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) was a hollow ball of steel designed for deep-sea exploration.
-It weighed $2.25$ tons (above water) and had a diameter of $1.45$ m.
+It weighed $2.25$ tons (above water), had a diameter of $1.45$ m, and held the world record for deepest dive (until 1949) at $923$ m.
-Roughly how long would it take to sink to the bottom of the Mariana Trench?
+Roghly how long did it take to reach that depth?
-The Mariana Trench is $11$ km deep, and filled with cold water of viscosity $\mu \approx 0.0016 \text{ kg/m s}$.
+The viscosity of cold water is $\mu \approx 0.0016$ kg/m s.

 *Hint.* Assume it is travelling at terminal velocity, and Stokes' law applies.
 You should also take buoyancy forces into account!